rasharmadev/Asynchronaut/README.md

 - Delays the execution of async task until after a specified wait time.
 - Returns a Promise that resolves with the task's result or rejects with a timeout error.

+### 6. `throttlePromise`

+- Throttles an asynchronous task function that returns a Promise, ensuring it is not executed more than once in the specified delay period.

 ## Running Tests (Jest)

 ```